-- 4.11 The above Table and analysis demonstrates that there are various ways in which we can look at the distribution of housing need.
-It demonstrates that if we look at the distribution of population, workforce and jobs in isolation; it would support Preston receiving higher levels of growth than both Chorley and South Ribble. - 4.12 However, in consideration of the standard method figure on an authority-by-authority basis, the Figure clearly shows that this focuses 57% of the HMA's total housing provision in Chorley; with only 23% in Preston and 20% in South Ribble.
+- 4.12 The above Table and analysis demonstrates that there are various ways in which we can look at the distribution of housing need.
+It demonstrates that if we look at the distribution of population, workforce and jobs in isolation; it would support Preston receiving higher levels of growth than both Chorley and South Ribble. - 4.13 However, consideration of the standard method figures on an authority-by-authority basis, the Figure clearly shows that this focuses 57% of the HMA's total housing provision in Chorley; with only 23% in Preston and 20% in South Ribble.
 This is significantly at odds to the distribution of people, jobs and services.
-Clearly, there is a need to look beyond the standard method's distribution of housing need and we seek to provide further context on this below. - 4.13 There is however a rationale and justification for seeking to look at the distribution of development in a closer way than simply relying on the standard method; which is particularly influenced by the level of development in different areas between 2009-14, the core period for which the 2014-based Population Projections were derived.
+Clearly, there is a need to understand the reasons for the standard method's distribution of housing need and we seek to provide further context on this below.

+4.14 Iceni's analysis indicates that the standard method distribution of need between the three authorities in Central Lancashire is particularly influenced by the level of development in different areas between 2009-14, the core period for which the 2014-based Population Projections were derived.
 Over this period, 60% of the HMA's completions were in Chorley and just 16% in Preston; and this has fed through to the demographic baseline in the standard method figures.
 There is no clear reason as to why this distribution of development should necessarily be maintained moving forwards.